siraj2k25it/notification-routing-delivery-system/readme.md

 # Notification Routing & Delivery System

-A robust, scalable backend service for routing and delivering notifications across multiple channels (Email, SMS, Push, Webhook) based on configurable rules.
-Built with **Java 21** and **Spring Boot 3.x** for modern performance and maintainability.
+Hi!
+This is my implementation of a notification service for the MultiBank assessment.
+I've built a scalable backend that handles notification routing and delivery across multiple channels (Email, SMS, Push, Webhook) with configurable business rules.

+I chose **Java 21** and **Spring Boot 3.3** because I wanted to showcase my knowledge of the latest Java features and Spring ecosystem.

 ## 🚀 Features